TodWulff/V2.2526_Config/README.md

 SO...

-I have just purchased and enrolled into an on-line training course via udemy - Complete Python Developer in 2023: Zero to Mastery.
+I have just purchased and enrolled into an on-line training course via Udemy - Complete Python Developer in 2023: Zero to Mastery.
 My stumbling through getting the current instantiation of userlogger.py running bore a lot of forehead banging and scarring.
 I need to be smarter in the python realm and am taking the steps to do so, at least to get through enough of the course to allow me to leverage python's concurrency capabilities on the userlogger extras module.
 That will have my focus for the near term.
 Wish me luck.